sablier-labs/docs/docs/contracts/v2/guides/stream-management/01-setup.md

 :::info

-`ISablierV2Lockup` is a common interface for `ISablierV2LockupLinear` and `ISablierV2LockupDynamic`, allowing users to interact with both contract types using a single interface.
+`ISablierV2Lockup` is a shared interface between `ISablierV2LockupLinear` and `ISablierV2LockupDynamic`, allowing users to interact with either contract type using a single interface.

 :::